Iran releases soccer players ahead of match against US - WHIZ News

 Iranian officials have not said whether Ghafouri’s activism was a factor in not choosing him for the national team.

 The latest protests mark one of the biggest challenges to Iran’s ruling clerics since the 1979 Islamic Revolution that brought them to power.
-Rights groups say security forces have unleashed live ammunition and bird shot on the protesters, as well as beating and arresting them, with much of the violence captured on video.
+Rights groups say security forces have unleashed live ammunition and bird shot on the protesters, as well as beating and arresting them.
+Much of the violence has been captured on video.

 At least 452 protesters have been killed and more than 18,000 detained since the start of the unrest, according to Human Rights Activists in Iran, a group that has been monitoring the protests.